 What is an eCommerce Payment Gateway?

-A payment gateway is a software application that enables the secure transfer of credit card information from a website to the credit card payment network for eCommerce payment processing.
-Then it returns transaction details and responses from the payment network back to the website.
+A payment gateway is a software application that enables the secure transfer of card/bank information from a website to the payment network for eCommerce payment processing.
+Then it returns transaction details and responses from the payment network to the website.
+Although online transactions appear quick and straightforward, several processes work together at the backend to move funds seamlessly and securely from buyer to seller.

 How does an eCommerce Payment Gateway Work?

-Step 4: The payment processor sends the transaction data to a card affiliation.
+• Step 4: The payment processor sends the transaction data to a card affiliation.

-Step 5: The credit cards’ issuing bank sees the approval request and “approves” or “denies.”
+• Step 5: The credit card’s issuing bank sees the approval request and “approves” or “denies.”

-Step 6: The processor then forwards an approval related to the merchant and customer to the gateway.
+• Step 6: The processor then forwards an approval related to the merchant and customer to the gateway.

-Step 7: Once the gateway acquires this reaction, it transmits it to the site/interface to process the payment.
+• Step 7: Once the gateway acquires this reaction, it transmits it to the site/interface to process the payment.

-Step 8: ‘Clearing Transactions’ is activated once the merchant has completed the transaction.
+• Step 8: ‘Clearing Transactions’ is activated once the merchant has completed the transaction.

-Step 9: The issuing bank changes the “auth-hold” to a debit, permitting a “settlement” with the vendors’ securing bank.
+• Step 9: The issuing bank changes the “auth-hold” to a debit, permitting a “settlement” with the vendors’ securing bank.

 12 Important Factors to Consider when Choosing a Payment Gateway Provider